tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 My hands were ice.

-I stared at the page and something inside me *shrank.* Not from fear.
-Not from awe.
+I stared at the page and something inside me *shrank.*

-From *recognition.*

-Is this what the Jack meant when he said I had an hour to write my ending?
-That if I failed, the Order wouldn’t just kill me—they’d feed me to *this.*
+Is this what the Jack meant?
+I had an hour to write my ending, and if I failed, the Order wouldn’t just kill me—they’d feed me to *this.*

 This *Joker.*